AMoharib/BooketList/README.md

 # BooketList

-To use the app you should register at this website https://www.goodreads.com/api/keys and save the api key in the gradle.properties file add this line at the end of the file
+To use the app you should register in this website https://www.goodreads.com/api/keys and save the api key in the gradle.properties file add this line at the end of the file
 API_KEY=[APIKEY]